Problem #1: Scratchy, Dry Scalp

 In a rush to defrost the car and make it to work on time, most people forgo properly drying their hair.
 But leaving the house in winter with wet hair puts you at risk for more than just catching a cold.
 Excess moisture mixed with frigid temps and tension on the hair—usually from a hat or scarf—can result in serious breakage.
 Avid skiers and snowboarders are at even bigger risk due to the extreme conditions on the mountain.
 The build-up of precipitation on strands, mixed with tension from helmets and goggles, can make the problem worse.

 If you have enough length, try braiding your hair and use a softer hair tie before leaving the house or getting on the lift.
-When you’re enjoying an après ski at the chalet after hitting the slopes, consider using a detangling conditioner, like Davines All-In-One Milk, to help you sort through small knots or tangles.
+When you’re enjoying an après ski at the chalet after hitting the slopes, consider using a detangling spray, like R+Co's Pinstripe, to help you sort through small knots or tangles.